The Importance of Treating a Sleep Disorder in Lincoln, NE

 Sleep is an important ingredient in our daily lives, essential for renewing our mental and physical health each day.
 Yet over 75 sleep disorders have been identified which interrupt or disturb our sleep and can have substantial effects on our waking life.
 Common sleep disorders are listed below.

-Common symptoms of sleep disorders are excessive daytime sleepiness, loud snoring, repeated awakening during sleep, or excessive movement before or during sleep.
+Common symptoms of a sleep disorder in Lincoln, NE are excessive daytime sleepiness, loud snoring, repeated awakening during sleep, or excessive movement before or during sleep.

-The Epworth Sleepiness Scale is a common first step in evaluating whether you may have a sleep disorder.
+The Epworth Sleepiness Scale is a common first step in evaluating whether you may have a sleep disorder in Lincoln, NE.

 Common Sleep Disorders